joshua-augustinus/training-storage/README.md

 yarn android
 ```

-This will load up the app, download an image then save the filepath in storage
+This will load up the app, download an image then save the filepath in storage.
 Next load it up again and this time it will see the filepath in storage and use that one:
 ```
 yarn android